natanast/30DayMapChallenge/README.md

 # 30 Day Map Challenge

 This repository contains code for the #30DayMapChallenge challenge.

-Check out the challenge at github.com/tjukanovt/30DayMapChallenge.
+Check out the challenge details on the official [GitHub](https://github.com/tjukanovt/30DayMapChallenge) page.